-The Falcon 9 is a large, two-stage launch vehicle manufactured by the Californian company SpaceX (Space Exploration Technologies Corporation), which may one day be used to carry astronauts into orbit.
-Its maiden launch took place successively from Cape Canaveral on June 4, 2010.
+The Falcon 9 is a large, two-stage launch vehicle manufactured by the Californian company SpaceX (Space Exploration Technologies Corporation), which, in addition to launching satellites is used to carry astronauts into orbit.
+Its maiden launch took place successively from Cape Canaveral on 4 June 2010.

 For the sake of economy, the Falcon 9 uses many of the same components as the much smaller Falcon 1, including its Merlin engines which run a mixture of RP-1 and liquid oxygen.
 Nine Merlins power the first stage of Falcon 9, and one the second stage.
 Sitting atop the rocket is SpaceX's Dragon freighter, capable of hauling 6 tonnes of supplies and equipment to the International Space Station (ISS).
 The Dragon capsule could also be modified to carry up to four astronauts; however, in the short term Falcon 9s will be used to carry provisions to the ISS and also to launch commercial satellites.